VinnieRossi/katacoda-scenarios/rhoar-spring-boot/getting-started-spring/review-the-initial-project.md

     &lt;/dependency&gt;
 </pre>

 There are other dependencies brought in by this Spring Starter POM.
-We will revisit these later in the scenario.
+For this scenario we are mostly focusing on bringing in the necessities for a simple web page.
+We will dive into this dependency in more detail in the next couple modules.

 You may notice that there is no `<version>` tag here.
 That's because the version numbers are managed and automatically derived by the BOM we included earlier.